-What It Is Impact Mapping?
+What Is Impact Mapping?

 Impact mapping combines mind mapping and strategic planning to help a team explore what behaviors they should try to influence in order to reach a particular objective.
-Teams use impact maps to discuss assumptions, align with organizational objectives, and develop greater focus in their products by delivering only the things that lead directly to achieving organizational objectives.
+Teams use impact maps to discuss assumptions, align with organizational objectives, and develop greater focus in their projects by delivering only the things that lead directly to achieving organizational objectives.
 This also reduces extraneous activities.

 Impact mapping structures conversations around four key questions:

 - Why are we doing this?
 The answer to this question is the goal that the project is trying to accomplish as measured by an objective.